moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

-# Tableau Desktop Integration
+## Integrating Data Products with Tableau Desktop

-## Steps

 The following steps outline the process for integrating Tableau Desktop with DataOS:

 ### **Step 1: Navigate to the Data Product Hub**

-Access the **Home Page** of DataOS.
-From the home page, navigate to the **Data Product Hub** to explore the various Data Products available within the platform.
+Access the Home Page of DataOS.
+From the home page, navigate to the Data Product Hub to explore the various Data Products available within the platform.

 <center>
 <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(20).png" alt="DPH" style="width:40rem; border: 1px solid black;" />